 What Are the Common Issues with Electrical Systems Found by a Marine Surveyor in 33482?

-As a marine surveyor in 33482, there are a variety of common issues with electrical systems that I frequently encounter during my inspections.
+As a marine surveyor 33482, there are a variety of common issues with electrical systems that I frequently encounter during my inspections.
 Suncoast Marine Surveying is dedicated to providing thorough assessments of all aspects of a vessel, including its electrical systems.
 Here are some of the most prevalent problems that I come across:

 2. Loose connections: Another common problem is loose connections.
 Vibration from the boat’s engine or rough seas can cause wires to become disconnected, leading to intermittent power supply or complete failure of electrical components.